Nursing Support and Care Worker

 - more people wanting to look after their family/whānau at home

-- an ageing population and more people requiring help around the home
+- an ageing population and more people requiring healthcare

 - the Government's commitment to encouraging more elderly people to remain in their own homes.

-Job opportunities that do come up in hospitals are usually casual positions, but can sometimes lead to permanent full or part-time work.
+Job opportunities that do come up in hospitals are usually casual positions, but can lead to permanent full or part-time work.
+For your best chances of securing work, approach employers directly and be willing to work in different locations in New Zealand.

-Employers are reporting difficulty recruiting and retaining people in this role because:
+Employers have difficulty recruiting and retaining nursing support and care workers because:

 - low pay means not enough people are attracted to the role, and many leave it after a short time

-- an ageing workforce, with many nursing support and care workers reaching retirement.
+- the workforce is ageing, with many nursing support and care workers reaching retirement.

 Types of employers varied